Cypriot large terracotta horse: Archaic I (750-600 BC)

 An unusual large, heavy, terracotta, early-Archaic horse with harness and trappings, long mane and long tail.
-The body is hollow with an opening at the front, reminding me of the so-called hole-mouth bulls of the Middle Bronze Age, which had a similar hole below in the upper chest.
-What the hole was used for is unclear, but the object may have been a votive offering.
-Whether something in the way of an offering or dedication was intended to be placed in the hole is possible, but given the low placing of the hole it seems unlikely to be for pouring liquids.
+It may have been a votive offering.
+The body is hollow with an opening at the front, reminding me of the so-called hole-mouth bulls of the Middle Bronze Age, which had a similar hole below in the upper chest. such holes in animal figurines are usually described as a vent holes, but the size of the hole suggests it had another use, possibly to contain a dedication.
+The object may have been a votive offering.
 There are faded black-stripe decorations.
 For a similar, slightly later example cf. V Karageorghis, "Cypriot Antiquities in the Pierides Collection, Athens, 1973, p145, no.91.
+Also cf RDAC 1978.

 Size: 19.5cm high x 17.5cm